PajoHack/Booking-System-PP4/README.md

 ### Menu Page

 The menu page contains vibrant imagery of our delectable dishes.
-Accompanied by both detailed descriptions and transparent pricing, it offers an enticing preview of the culinary delights that await our guests.
+Accompanied by both detailed descriptions and pricing, it offers an enticing preview of the delights that await our guests.

 ![Screenshot of the footer](documentation/menu.png)

 ### Gallery Page

 The gallery page showcases an array of captivating images which we feel captures the essence of our restaurant.
-To elevate user experience, a simple click on an image triggers a seamless on-page enlargement, offering an up-close view of the image.
-Additionally, users can effortlessly navigate through these magnified images - right and left - without the need to close each picture first, thereby ensuring a smooth, uninterrupted exploration."
+To improve user experience, a simple click on an image triggers a seamless on-page enlargement, offering an up-close view of the image.
+Additionally, users can effortlessly navigate through these magnified images - right and left - without the need to close each picture first, ensuring a smooth, uninterrupted viewing."

 ![Screenshot of the footer](documentation/gallery.png)

 ### Reservation Page

-The reservation page, accessible only to registered users, elegantly presents a booking form with an accompanying guide on how to fill it out.
+The reservation page, accessible only to registered users, presents a booking form with an accompanying guide on how to fill it out.
 As the user inputs their details, a script diligently checks the availability of the requested tables.
 The form incorporates an intelligent validation system, eliminating the possibility of selecting past dates and ensuring that the number of guests does not surpass the capacity of the chosen tables.
 Furthermore, each table becomes available for new reservations two hours after the start of the previous booking.
 Only when all these checks are satisfied does the form's submission button become enabled, ensuring a smooth and error-free reservation experience.

 ![Screenshot of the booking form](documentation/booking-form.png)